StiensWout/DocHub/docs/TROUBLESHOOTING.md

 # Troubleshooting Guide

+Common issues and solutions for DocHub.

-## Microsoft SSO 404 Error
+## SSO Authentication Issues

-If you're getting a 404 error when clicking the Microsoft login button, here are common causes and solutions:
+If you're having trouble with SSO authentication, here are common causes and solutions:

 ### 1. Check Environment Variables